“I really want to sign-up for these courses online. But is this the right course?”

 And some others buy courses sheerly because of the copy.
 You would be surprised to hear this, but it’s true.

 So first, I’d like you to take some time and make a list of things you want to learn.
 Write down why it would matter to you.
 In other words, what would your life look like after you’ve completed a course on that topic?

 Take a moment to write them down.
 Once you have, continue reading.

 Before I went on any further telling you how to pick your online course, there’s something important you need to know:The Online Course Value Ladder is a simple tool to help you look at any online course holistically.
-Courses for fun, skill and earn.
+Courses for fun, skill, and earn.
 Using this can save you hundreds of $$$ and hours of your time! #onlinecourse #marketing #elearning Click To Tweet

 No matter what online course it is, it’s important for you to look at where it fits in the Online Course Value Ladder.
 But what is that?

 Well, the Online Course Value Ladder is a simple tool to help you look at any online course holistically.
-The tool is built on the fact that all online courses can be divided into 3 parts based on the nature of value they offer.
+The tool is built on the fact that all online courses can be divided into 3 parts based on the nature of the value they offer.
 Here’s how it looks like.

 Courses you find online can broadly be divided into 3 kinds of learning goals: